What Is AMD FidelityFX Super Resolution (FSR)?

 With the power of this hardware and deep learning, DLSS performs an upscale of lower-resolution images and outputs pictures at substantially higher resolutions.

 At first, DLSS wasn’t all that impressive because the first iterations of this technology were found to lose too much quality.
-The extra FPS were welcomed, but users were left with blurry and smeared images, as seen in Control and Battlefield V.
+The extra FPS were welcomed, but users were left with fuzzy and smeared images, as seen in Control and Battlefield V.

-The changes that came with the release of DLSS 2.0 were a welcome surprise.
+The changes that came with the release of DLSS 2.0 were a welcome breakthrough.
 The performance uplift was the same, but, in some situations, games looked even better than when played at native resolution.

 But this is where FSR comes in!